-- "Automotive" at Eindhoven University of Technology - "Technische Bedrijfskunde" at Eindhoven University of Technology, University of Twente or University of Groningen as well as all students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in:
+- "Automotive" at Eindhoven University of Technology - "Bouwkunde" at Eindhoven University of Technology - "Technische Bedrijfskunde" at Eindhoven University of Technology, University of Twente or University of Groningen - will be admitted to the programme. - 2.
+All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies at Delft University of Technology in: - "Bouwkunde" - "Industrieel Ontwerpen"

-- 2. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies at Delft University of Technology in:
+as well as all students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in:

-- "Bouwkunde"

-- "Industrieel Ontwerpen"